3thanF/Test-Scores-Predictions/README.md

-# AI Project: Regression Model Algorithm
+# AI Project: Linear Regression Model Algorithm

 ## Welcome to the Project
 Hello!
 I'm Ethan, and I welcome you to this interactive and insightful journey into supervised learning algorithms.
 This project aims to provide a hands-on experience with various AI concepts that are pivotal in today's technological landscape.